SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 You can apply a declaration attribute to declarations only.
 However, you can also apply the ``noreturn`` attribute to a function or method *type*.

+``autoclosure``
+    This attribute is used to delay the evaluation of an expression by automatically wrapping that expression in a closure with no arguments.
+    Apply this attribute to a function or method type that takes no arguments and that returns the type of the expression.
+    Declarations with the ``autoclosure`` attribute imply ``noescape`` as well.
+    For an example of how to use the ``autoclosure`` attribute, see :ref:`Types_FunctionType`.

 ``availability``
     Apply this attribute to any declaration to indicate the declaration's lifecycle relative to certain platforms and operating system versions.